wess/Survey/README.md

 ## Example Form Model:
 > Setting up a form is pretty simple, you just subclass SurveyFormModel and set up properties for the fields you want.
 Then, in the implementation, set up each field with the properties you want.

+> Be sure to checkout SurveyEmailField to see how easy it is to create custom fields to use.  the email field example below has been updated to use that custom field.

 ```objectivec

 // RegisterForm.h